MicrosoftDocs/memdocs/memdocs/intune/enrollment/connect-intune-android-enterprise.md

 # Connect your Intune account to your Managed Google Play account

-To manage Intune-enrolled devices with any of the supported Android Enterprise management options, you must connect your Microsoft Intune tenant to your Managed Google Play account.
-Those management options include:
+To manage Intune-enrolled devices with any of the supported Android Enterprise management options, you must connect your Microsoft Intune tenant to your managed Google Play account.
+Available management options include:

 - [Android Enterprise personally owned work profile](android-work-profile-enroll.md)
 - [Android Enterprise corporate-owned work profile](android-corporate-owned-work-profile-enroll.md)
 - [Android Enterprise fully managed](android-fully-managed-enroll.md)
 - [Android Enterprise dedicated devices](android-kiosk-enroll.md)

-This article decribes how to connect accounts in the Microsoft Intune admin center.
-After you connect your account to Google Play, these common apps for Android Enterprise are added to the admin center:
+This article describes how to link your accounts in the Microsoft Intune admin center.
+After you connect to Google Play, these common apps for Android Enterprise are added to the admin center:

 - **[Microsoft Intune](https://play.google.com/store/apps/details?id=com.microsoft.intune)** - Used for Android Enterprise fully managed, dedicated and corporate-owned work profile scenarios.
 - **[Microsoft Authenticator](https://play.google.com/store/apps/details?id=com.azure.authenticator)** - Helps you sign in to your accounts if you use two-factor verification, and is also used for Android Enterprise dedicated devices that enroll with [Microsoft Entra shared device mode](/azure/active-directory/develop/msal-shared-devices).